Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 Like, that's funny, right?

-It's like, well, it kind of is.
+It's like, well, it kind of.

 I mean, it is kind of funny.

-If you if you know I can make a video that's two hours long of just Hunter Biden smoking crack, and I'm laughing, and he's like, it's not funny.
+If you, if, you know, I can make a video that's two hours long of just Hunter Biden smoking crack.

-It's like it's kind of funny, though.
+Like, it's kind of funny, though.

-It is kind of I mean, you gotta have the gallows humor, man.
+I mean, you got to have the gallows humor, man.

 Oh, yeah.

-So this article was um something about Jehovah's Witnesses in Hamburg, Germany that got shot down in the church.
+So this article was something about Jehovah's Witnesses in Hamburg, Germany that got shot down in the church.

-And my comment was how many witnesses of course I feel bad for the Jehovah's Witnesses that got shot, but how could you not say that?
+Of course, I feel bad for the Jehovah's Witnesses that got shot, but how could you not say that?

 Absolutely.

-So usually I do this at the end of the show, and that's probably a mistake.
+So usually I do this at the end of the show and that's probably a mistake.

 So I want to do it right now.